Join the Team

 - Participate in project planning

-- Join in prep, setup and strike of art activities
+- Join in prep, design, delivery and evaluation of art activities, programs and projects

 - Assist with facilitation, welcoming participants and helping them to engage and integrate with programming